Peter III of Portugal: Marriage and issue

 The couple married on 6 June 1760.
 At the time of their marriage, Maria was 25 and Peter was 42.
 Despite the age gap, the couple had a happy marriage.
 Peter automatically became co-monarch (as Peter III of Portugal) when Maria ascended the throne, as a child had already been born from their marriage.
-The couple had six children and a stillborn baby.
+The couple had six children.